Skip over main navigation

 Expand

-As our Administrator, Jo's responsible for supporting the SEE team, learners, partners and members of the public, keeping our premises in order, and overseeing administration of the org.
+As SEE's Administrator, Jo's responsible for supporting the SEE team, learners, partners, and members of the public, overseeing administration of the org.
 Jo previously participated in several of our programmes as a young learner, including BFI Film Academy and Moving Image Arts, following which she completed a HND in Television at Edinburgh College, with previous experience in Administration at Clockwise Edinburgh Leith amongst others before joining SEE.

 [email protected]